-NATIONAL RECONNAISSANCE OFFICE ABOVE AND BEYOND

-The National Reconnaissance Office (NRO) is a unique agency charged with developing, acquiring, launching, and operating our nation's spy satellites.
+NATIONAL RECONNAISSANCE OFFICE ABOVE AND BEYOND MAINTAINING GLOBAL The National Reconnaissance Office (NRO) is a unique agency charged with developing, acquiring, launching, and operating our Nation's spy satellites.
 The NRO's greatest responsibility is to protect U.S. national security interests by delivering space-based global situational awareness for national decision-makers-including the U.S. president, Congress, director of national intelligence, secretary of defense, and the warfighter.
 MAINTAINING GLOBAL VIGILANCE IN PEACE AND WAR A member of both the Intelligence Community (IC) and Department of Defense (DoD), the NRO builds and operates Intelligence, Surveillance, Reconnaissance (ISR) space and ground systems that collect and process signals and imagery to discover and follow activities for a wide range of intelligence, defense, and civil applications, including: - + Maintaining global situational awareness in great power competition; - + Monitoring the proliferation of weapons of mass destruction; - + Tracking international terrorists, drug traffickers, and criminal organizations; - + Developing highly accurate military targeting data and battle damage assessments; - + Supporting international peacekeeping, humanitarian relief operations, and natural disaster response and mitigation.
-The NRO works collaboratively with its mission partners-such as the National Geospatial-Intelligence Agency (NGA), National Security Agency (NSA), Central Intelligence Agency (CIA), Defense Intelligence Agency (DIA), and the Military Combatant Commands and Services, including U.S. Space Command and U.S. Space Force-to ensure analysts have the most relevant, high-quality, and timely data available to produce actionable intelligence products for warfighters and national decision makers.
+The NRO works collaboratively with its mission partners-such as the National Geospatial Intelligence Agency (NGA), National Security Agency (NSA), Central Intelligence Agency (CIA), Defense Intelligence Agency (DIA), and the Military Combatant Commands and Services, including U.S. Space Command and U.S. Space Force-to ensure analysts have the most relevant, high-quality, timely data available to produce actionable intelligence products for use by warfighters and national decision makers.
 VIGILANCE

 OUR VISION

 See it, Hear it, Sense it

 OUR MISSION

-Develop, acquire, launch, and operate the Nation's space-based intelligence, surveillance, and reconnaissance capabilities to secure and expand the U.S. Intelligence advantage.
+Develop, acquire, launch, and operate the Nation's space-based intelligence, surveillance, and reconnaissance capabilities to secure and expand the U.S. Intelligence advantage

 OUR VALUES

 - + Personal Integrity and Accountability

 - + Mission Excellence

-- + Teamwork Built on Respect and Inclusion
+- + Teamwork Built on Respect and Diversity

+INNOVATIVE OVERHEAD

+1

-INTELLIGENCE SYSTEMS FOR NATIONAL SECURITY
+UL INTELLIGENCE SYSTEMS FOR NATIONAL SECURITY

+wildfire (Sept 2020)

+OUR CUSTOMERS

+MILITARY SUPPORT

-OUR CUSTOMERS MILITARY SUPPORT The NRO collaborates with defense and IC organizations to provide global communications, indications and warnings, and near real-time national and commercial imagery and signals intelligence support to warfighter and intelligence analysis operations around the world.
+The NRO collaborates with defense and IC organizations to provide global communications, indications and warnings, and near real-time national and commercial imagery and signals intelligence support to warfighter and intelligence analysis operations around the world.
 The NRO's mission partners are increasingly fusing data derived from NRO national and commercial systems to enhance the value of intelligence for U.S. and allied forces in harm's way.

+CIVIL SUPPORT

-CIVIL SUPPORT Civilian agencies rely on NRO's commercial imagery contracts to respond to humanitarian crises, assess and predict climate change, assess crop production, map habitats of endangered species, track oil spills, study wetlands, and assess devastation from hurricanes, floods, earthquakes, and other natural and manmade disasters.
+Civilian agencies rely on NRO's commercial imagery contracts to respond to humanitarian crises, assess and predict climate change, assess crop production, map habitats of endangered species, track oil spills, study wetlands, and, perhaps most importantly, assess devastation from hurricanes, floods, earthquakes, and other natural and manmade disasters.

 As the number and capabilities of U.S. commercial remote sensing providers grow, the NRO is committed to acquiring unclassified commercial imagery to the maximum extent practical in support of national security, defense, and civil missions.
-NRO is poised to fully integrate commercial sources into the enterprise architecture with contracts that afford broad levels of shareability by a diverse user community.
+As we enter the next generation of commercial imagery operational contracts, the NRO is poised to fully integrate commercial sources into the enterprise architecture with contracts that afford broad levels of shareability by a diverse user community.

+SIGNALS, IMAGERY,